-A recent report titled Flourishing Systems published jointly by Centre for Digital Built Britain and the Cambridge Centre for Smart Infrastructure re-envisions a people focused and systems-based approach to infrastructure.
+A report titled Flourishing Systems published jointly by Centre for Digital Built Britain and the Cambridge Centre for Smart Infrastructure in May 2020 re-envisions a people focused and systems-based approach to infrastructure.
 It recognises that infrastructure is a complex interconnected system of systems that must deliver continuous service to society.